 Zdeněk Komenda, Kiwi.com’s Chief Business Development Officer, said: “We are delighted to be partnering with Pulkovo Airport to assist in delivering this transfer product, benefiting both passengers and all full-service and low-cost airlines which operate out of this key Russian airport.

 “The airport is growing massively and at Kiwi.com, we are matching this growth as we strive to make travel better for both users and providers.”

 Passengers from over 150 countries will be able to buy more than 3,650 unique flight combinations through Pulkovo using Kiwi.com’s unique algorithms, machine-learning capabilities and data insights.
 This covers both full-service and low-cost carriers.

 Pulkovo Airport, Russia’s fourth busiest, welcomed over 18.1 million passengers in 2018 — a 12.4 per cent increase in traffic year-on-year.

-40 per cent of travellers now opt to self-connect when travelling by creating their own itineraries, stopovers, and transfers.
+40 per cent of travelers now opt to self-connect when traveling by creating their own itineraries, stopovers, and transfers.

 Kiwi.com’s unique Virtual Interlining algorithm makes that a simple process that doesn’t require hours of painstaking research.

-Yakushev continued: “In partnership with Kiwi.com we will be able to significantly enhance transfer service for travellers, providing passengers with personalised connection offers and airlines with new market opportunities via St Petersburg.
+Yakushev continued: “In partnership with Kiwi.com we will be able to significantly enhance transfer service for travelers, providing passengers with personalized connection offers and airlines with new market opportunities via St Petersburg.

 To learn more about Kiwi.com’s unique B2B offerings for airlines, please get in touch.